apennisi/fast_face_detector/README.md

 ```

 2) Create a folder _train_ and three subfolders, namely:
-* posGt: containing 1 file for each positive image.
+* posGt: containing one txt file for each positive image.
 Each file contains the coordinates of each face in the image in the following format: #x #y #w #h
 * pos_jpg: containing the positive samples
 * neg_jpg: containing the negative